mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSMessage;
 ~~~

-Proposals from senders external to the group are sent as MLSPlaintext.
+Messages from senders that aren't in the group are sent as MLSPlaintext.
 See
-{{external-proposals}} for more details.
+{{external-proposals}} and {{joining-via-external-commits}} for more details.

 The following structure is used to fully describe the data transmitted in
 plaintexts or ciphertexts.